 It may take 20-30 seconds to connect to the wireless network.
 If the connection fails, please verify that the WPA-PSK settings are correct.
-The WPA-PSK passphrase must be exactly the same as on the wireless router.
+The WPA-PSK passphrase must be exactly the same as on the wireless access point.